madprops/nap/README.md

 `value (string):` A default value that is set initially on the object.
 Defaults to an empty string.

+`alt (string):` This is used to make alts in flag and values.
+For instance -a and --acorn.

 ### Automatic Properties

 These are properties that are handled internally, but will still be available to the user.